mre/endler.dev/content/2026/newsletter-setup/index.md

-  new      Create a new issue file and open $EDITOR list     List local issues lint     Check links in an issue (or all issues) test     Send a test email to a single address publish  Publish the issue to all subscribed contacts status   Show contact-list and campaign deliverability report prune    List unsubscribed contacts and (after confirmation) delete them
+  new      Create a new issue file and open $EDITOR list     List local issues lint     Check links in an issue (or all issues) test     Send a test email to myself publish  Publish the issue to all subscribed contacts status   Show contact-list and deliverability report prune    Delete unsubscribed contacts
 ```

-Issues are plain markdown.
-The first non-empty line is the topic.
-Everything after is the body.
-No frontmatter, no YAML, nothing to remember.

-The subject line gets built automatically as `corrode v0.N.0 # <topic>`.
-The major version stays at `0` forever &ndash; a small joke about projects that never quite reach 1.0.
-(That subject scheme was Simon's idea.
-More on him in a second.)

 `send publish 2` shows me a preview, the recipient count, and a `y/N` prompt before it actually fires anything off.
 `send status` shows me per-campaign deliverability with bounce-rate cells colour-coded against the SES thresholds, plus daily bounces and unsubscribes, so I can spot trouble early.
-`send prune` deletes unsubscribed contacts after I confirm, because Plunk keeps them around indefinitely otherwise.

-The signup form on the website POSTs to a tiny Rust service called `subscribe`.
+The signup form on the website POSTs to a tiny Rust service called `subscribe`, which runs on my own server.
-It validates the email, drops anything with the honeypot field filled in, and forwards to Plunk.
+It validates the email, and forwards to Plunk.
+No JavaScript needed.
-No JavaScript on the page.
-Plunk sends a transactional confirmation email (double opt-in, basically free).
+Plunk sends a transactional confirmation email (for double opt-in).

-{{ figure(src="placeholder-architecture.jpg", caption="TODO: simple architecture diagram &mdash; website form → subscribe service → Plunk; send CLI → Plunk → SES → subscribers") }}

-Everything runs on a Hetzner box.
+Everything runs on a Hetzner box which runs Coolify.
 I push to git, [Nixpacks](https://nixpacks.com/) detects the Rust crate, builds it, and the new version is live.
-Push to deploy.
-It feels almost unfair how easy this kind of thing has gotten.

-Yes, I know I could have used an off-the-shelf tool.
-But I've [argued before](/2025/build-it-yourself/) that building small things yourself is one of the best ways to actually understand them &ndash; and to keep owning the parts that matter.
+[Building small things yourself](/2025/build-it-yourself/) is one of the best ways to actually understand them and to keep owning the parts that matter.

 ## The Friend Who Told Me What Not To Do